eznibe/qti-player/README.md

 ## Solution ##
 We decided that Polymer was an ideal solution because:
+* We could use it with XSLT (to create the polymer node names)
 * Its a new standard
-* We could utilise the shadowDOM
+* We could utilise the shadowDOM and keep the XML
 * We could develop OO Javascript components that inherit other components.
-This means we could have an inheritance similar to that in the QTI specification.
+This means we could have an component inheritance similar to that in the QTI specification.

 ## Examples ##
 Templates (T001 to T117) - Just change the link and refresh.